wabisabi926/repository.signde/README.md

 # signde repository

-Repository of skins for cpm/avdvplus/p3i based CoreELEC builds formerly maintained by jamal2362.
-See [Several skins for CPM builds](https://discourse.coreelec.org/t/several-skins-for-cpm-builds/53514) for screenshots.
+Repository of skins for avdvplus/p3i based CoreELEC builds formerly maintained by jamal2362.

+See the [Kodi forum thread](https://forum.kodi.tv/showthread.php?tid=388348) for more information and discussion.

 ## Installation